Int-Angel/Meal-planner/README.md

 * Profile screen
     * User can see other user profile
         * User can see week plan
-        * User can see the other user personal recepies
+        * User can see the other user personal recipes
-    * User can copy recepies from other user
+    * User can copy recipes from other user
     * User can copy other person's meal plan